PatrickS-AI/U-RL-Collaboration_and_Competition/README.md

 ## Description

 ### Environment
 In this project, the goal is to train two reinforcement learning agents to play table tennis.
 An Agent needs to handle a racket to hit the ball and to keep the ball in play.
-The environment provides an observation space with 8 different variables that describe the position and velocity of his racket and the ball.
+The environment provides an observation space with 8 different variables that describe the position and velocity of the rackets and the ball.

 <p align="center">